NCSU-Libraries/annona/docs/1-storyboard.md

 ```
 <script src="{{site.url}}{{site.baseurl}}/dist/iiif-annotation.js"></script>

 <link rel="stylesheet" type="text/css" href="{{site.url}}{{site.baseurl}}/dist/iiif-annotation.css">
 ```

 Note: the iiif-annotation.js and iiif-annotation.css need to be loaded only once, no matter how many storyboards are loaded.
 Multiple storyboards can be loaded on one page with the `<iiif-storyboard>` tag.
 An example of this can be seen here: [annotation storyboards](https://dnoneill.github.io/annotate/storyboard).
 Be aware that the last annotation in a list of annotations will be the color to display on top.
 The colors for the annotation tag types will be randomly generated.
 To override these colors see [the CSS styling in the single annotation setting example](#single-annotation-setting).

+## Building views
+From there any of the tags built through the [Tag Builder]({{site.baseurl}}/tag-builder/) or manually can be entered into a webpage.
+The Tag Builder provides a user interface for creating much of the code documented below.
+It also has all settings built into the interface.

 # Default AnnotationList or AnnotationPage Storyboard example